 Travel alerts at level 2: Increase travel precautions

-The states of Aguascalientes, Baja California, Baja California Sur, Campeche and Chiapas, as well as Guanajuato, Hidalgo, Mexico City, Oaxaca, Querétaro, Puebla, Quintana Roo, Tabasco, Tlaxcala, Veracruz and Yucatán.
+Travelers should exercise increased caution when visiting Aguascalientes, Baja California, Baja California Sur, Campeche, Chiapas, Guanajuato, Hidalgo, Mexico City, Oaxaca, Querétaro, Puebla, Quintana Roo, Tabasco, Tlaxcala, Veracruz, and Yucatán.

 Travel alerts at level 3: Reconsider traveling